Package 'didec'

 library(didec)

-X <- bioclimatic[, c(9:12)]
+X <- df[, c(9:12)]

-Y <- bioclimatic[, c(1,8)]
+Y <- df[, c(1,8)]

 mfoci(X, Y, pre.selected = c(1, 3))

-Hierarchical variable clustering.
+Hierarchical variable clustering and partition.

 Description